Sunday, October 17, 2010

 'Walker's Pride'

-A dwarf form, reaching just 8 x 5 feet in 7 years, eventually slightly larger; originating in Nebraska.
+A medium-sized shrug, reaching just 8 x 5 feet in 7 years, eventually slightly larger; originating in Nebraska.

-The deciduous foliage turns to deep red during autumn.
+The deciduous, bright green foliage turns to deep red during autumn.

-The bright orange berries persist well into winter.
+The abundant, bright orange berries persist well into winter.

 Hardy zones 5 to 8 ( 4b on protected sites ).